BirdseyeSoftware/lein-dalap.docs/articles/getting_started.md

 ## Specifying which files you want to transform to cljs

-lein-dalap will expect you to specify every Clojure source file that you would like to transform to Clojurescript, you'll use the `dalap_rules.clj` for that.
+lein-dalap expects you to specify every Clojure source file that you would like to transform to Clojurescript in a top-level file named `dalap_rules.clj`.

+This file needs to be in the root of your project (where your project.clj is).
+Specify a map of file specs (the keys) and the transformation rules to use (the values of the map).
+A file spec is a 2 element vector of `[input-path output-path]`.
+Transformation rules are *css-like* selector+transformer pairs and are interpreted using [dalap](https://github.com/BirdseyeSoftware/dalap).
+Specify them in a vector of pairs.
+Leave the vector empty if you only need the default lein-dalap rules.

     {
       ["src/clj/util.clj" "src/cljs/util.clj"]

-      ;; ^ this is the file-spec
+      ;; ^ the file-spec [source-clj-file target-cljs-file]

-      ;; bellow are the transformation rules that will work _only_ on util.clj
+      ;; followed by the transformation rules for util.clj:
       [

-      ;; rule 1
+      ;; Rule 1
+      JavaClass

-      JavaClass js_class ;; replace all the JavaClass symbols with js_class on cljs
+      js_class ;; replace all the JavaClass symbols with js_class on cljs

-      ;; rule 2
+      ;; Rule 2

-      .findRegexp .findRgxp ;; replace all the .findRegexp invocations to .findRgxp
+      ;; You may also use functions as selectors and transformers.
+      ;; Wrap selector functions in `dalap/when' and transformer ;; functions in `dalap/transform'.
+The following is a default rule:
+      (dalap/when (has-meta? :cljs))
+      (dalap/transform (replace-with-meta :cljs))
+      ;;
+      ;; from clojure:
+      ;; (^{:cljs '-invoke} invoke [args] ...)
+      ;; To clojurescript:
+      ;; (-invoke [args] ...)
       ]
     }

-This is a file that needs to be in the root of your project (where your project.clj is).
-In here you'll specify a map of file specs with its specific transformation rules, a file spec is a tuple of `[input-path output-path]`, and the transformation rules are contained in a vector of keys and values separated by spaces.

-You will need to specify a file-spec for each of the files you want to transform to cljs, you may leave the transformation rules empty, given that lein-dalap already offers some by default.
+Add a file-spec for each of the files you want to transform to cljs.

-## Transformation rules _baked-in_ in lein-dalap
+## Default Transformation Rules

 ### JVM Types to Javascript Types

-By default lein-dalap offers transformation of some Clojure core symbols to Clojurescript's, starting with basic Java types like String, Integer, Long, etc. They all would be replaced by the equivalent Javascript type.
+By default, lein-dalap transforms some core Clojure/Java type symbols to their JS equivalents.
+For example

     (extend-protocol IMyProtocol
-      String
+      java.lang.String
       (my-fn [s] ...)

-      Object
+      java.lang.Object
       (my-fn [s] ...)

-This would get translated to the following Clojurescript snippet
+becomes the following Clojurescript

     (extend-protocol IMyProtocol
       string